 The mountain is divided into two geographic areas, north and south.
-The dividing line is delineated from the east by the south side of the Eldridge Glacier, up to the main ridge of the Alaska Range, which extends up to the summit of Mount McKinley and westward to the summits of Mount Foraker and Mount Russell.
+The dividing line is delineated from the east by the south side of the Eldridge Glacier, up to the main ridge of the Alaska Range, which extends up to the summit of Denali and westward to the summits of Mount Foraker and Mount Russell.
 There are two CTAFs used on the mountain.
 The south side traffic should monitor and report on 123.65, and the north side on 122.725.

-Aviation Reporting Coordinates
+- Aviation Reporting Coordinates

 When making a position report, give your location, altitude, destination and or direction of flight.
 For example: "Mountain Traffic, Cessna 1234, Ruth Icefall, 8000 feet, up glacier for the Amphitheater."

-Formatted for GPS units - Click here to download the reporting points in GPX format that can be imported into GPS units.
+Download the reporting points in GPX format; these can be imported into most GPS units.

-Common Flight Routes
+- Common Flight Routes